oktadev/okta-blog/_source/_posts/2021-10-16-full-stack-java.md

 ## Add Image EXIF Processing in Your Spring Boot API

-The `Photo` entity has a few properties that can be calculated by reading the EXIF (Exchangeable Image File Format) data from the uploaded photo.
+The `Photo` entity has a few properties that can be calculated by reading the uploaded photo's [EXIF](https://yourphotoadvisor.com/understanding-exif-data-what-it-is-and-what-to-do-with-it/) (Exchangeable Image File Format) data.
 You might ask, how do you do that in Java?

 Thankfully, Drew Noakes created a [metadata-extractor](https://github.com/drewnoakes/metadata-extractor) library to do just that.
 Add a dependency on Drew's library to your `pom.xml`: